AKSW/DataWiki3/README.md

 DataWiki3
 =========

-Collection of ideas for improving OntoWiki
+Collection of ideas for improving OntoWiki.
+Also known as DataWiki 3 initiative (DW3I).